 5. Unstable UI

 When the OS manufacturer rolls the stem update, the individual app components will reload.
 This sometimes causes the React Native components to break, and the app becomes unusable.
-However, in a Flutter vs React Native comparison, Flutter enjoys an advantage in this aspect because it rebuilds the app components independently in case of a system update.
+However, Flutter enjoys an advantage in this aspect because it rebuilds the app components independently in case of a system update.

 6. Apps are bigger than Native ones

-Now that we have covered the pros and cons for both Flutter and React Native, let’s move on to see how they compete head-to-head.
+Now that we have covered the pros and cons for both technologies, let’s move on to see how they compete head-to-head.

 Flutter vs React Native: Head-to-Head Comparison

-Flutter and React Native have many overlapping advantages and limitations of features.
-So a head-to-head comparison will help us pick a winner from Flutter vs React Native.
+Both tools have many overlapping advantages and limitations of features.
+So a head-to-head comparison will help us pick a winner.

 Flutter vs. React Native: Demand